Brake Discs Replacement

-Brake rotors are replaced in pairs.
-If you choose front brake rotors, both front wheels will get new rotors.
+Brake discs are replaced in pairs.
+If you choose front brake discs, both front wheels will get new discs.
 This service comes with brake pads.
-Unless brake pads were replaced recently, pads must be replaced while replacing the rotors.
+Unless brake pads were replaced recently, pads must be replaced while replacing the discs.

 How it’s done: